 All in all, I think it turned out decently.
 I have yet to cut any wood with it, which will be the real test.
 I think I'll give this one to one of my woodworking friends to be field tested.

 I realize that some of the info on heat treating can be confusing to those with no experience.
-Check back soon for a new Instructable on heat treating carbon steels for a deeper understanding of the process.
+Check my Instructables series on heat treating carbon steels for a deeper understanding of the process.